Saumya73/namaste-javascript-notes/notes/lecture-3.md

 // The code won't execute as the first line itself throws an TypeError.
 ```

-Eg-3 (Arrow function - It works like a variable, hence will give undefined)
+Eg-3 (Arrow function - It works like a variable, hence will give undefined and also in case of var getName = function ())

 getName();
 console.log(getName);